 - 1. Example penalties for Minor Breaches of Discipline - 1.1.
 A written warning that will remain on the subject's disciplinary record for a period of time to be specified in the Dean's determination. - 1.2.
 A requirement that the subject undertake specified training. - 1.3.
 A requirement that the subject produce a written reflection. - 1.4.
-A period of Decanal Probation in which the subject will be required to meet standards of conduct prespecified in writing, during which further acts of misconduct may result in more severe disciplinary sanctions.
-The duration of the probation period will be specified in the Dean's determination and will be proportionate to the breach of discipline. - 1.5.
+A period of Decanal Probation in which the subject will be required to meet standards of conduct prespecified in writing, during which further acts of misconduct may result in more severe disciplinary sanctions. - 1.5.
 A ban from any specified College locations, facilities and services not including the subject's own College-provided living accommodation or the route to it, so imposed so as not to disproportionately interfere with the subject's academic work.
-The duration of the ban will be specified in the Dean's determination and will be proportionate to the breach of discipline. - 2.
-Example Penalties for Major Breaches of Discipline - 2.1.
+The duration of the ban will be stipulated in the Dean's determination.

+2. Example Penalties for Major Breaches of Discipline

+- 2.1.
 Any sanction approved for Minor Breaches of Discipline. - 2.2.
 A period of Decanal Probation, not exceeding 1 year, in which the subject will be required to meet standards of conduct prespecified in writing, during which further acts of misconduct may result in more severe disciplinary sanctions. - 2.3.
-A ban, for a period of up to 1 academic year, from any College premises other than by prior consent for academic purposes and/or from residing in College accommodation with or without conditions that need to be satisfied before a return to the College premises and/or accommodation. - 2.4.
-A ban, for a period of up to 1 academic year, from any College premises other than by prior consent for academic purposes and/or from residing in College accommodation unless certain conditions are satisfied, with or without further conditions that need to be satisfied before a return to the College premises and/or accommodation. - 2.5.
+A ban, for up to 1 academic year, from any College premises other than by prior consent for academic purposes and/or from residing in College accommodation with or without conditions that need to be satisfied before a return to the College premises and/or accommodation.
+The duration of the ban will be stipulated in the determination. - 2.4.
+A ban, for up to 1 academic year, from any College premises other than by prior consent for academic purposes and/or from residing in College accommodation unless certain conditions are satisfied, with or without further conditions that need to be satisfied before a return to the College premises and/or accommodation.
+The duration of the ban will be stipulated in the determination. - 2.5.
 Suspension from the College for a period of up to one academic year, with or without conditions that need be satisfied before return to College. - 2.6.
 Expulsion from the College unless certain conditions are satisfied. - 2.7.
 Expulsion from the College. - 2.8.
-Any combination of the above. - 3.
-Conditional determination - 3.1.
-The Dean or the Student Disciplinary Committee may also make a conditional determination that there should be no sanction so long as certain conditions are satisfied. - 4.
-Conditions
+Any combination of the above.